 As a starting point, the telephone is a great option, and with the right open attitude and willingness to listen you can learn a great deal.
 You don’t need to decide immediately whether you want to sell direct or partner with a distributor, but you should understand the issues associated with each option.
 There is an asset value in owning and controlling your supply chain, but the speed of set up can be more challenging and certainly the overhead risk higher.

-Clearly if the answer to the questions above lead to a negative outlook then a trip to this market place may not be viable.
-However, if the market place looks encouraging the next path would be to contact the following organisations:
+Clearly, if the answer to the questions above leads to a negative outlook then a trip to this marketplace may not be viable.
+However, if the marketplace looks encouraging the next path would be to contact the following organisations:

 An invaluable resource that is there for everyone to utilise, with endless information and contacts for UK Exporters like details of trade missions or DTI grants, contact names for local authorities.

 This organisation can provide you with market information free of charge, including overviews of the country including the economy, trade, investments and future developments.

 Inform the British High Commission in the market area of your pending trip, arrange a meeting at the beginning of your itinerary to establish major contacts and gather internal market information like politics, business leaders, growth areas, new developments or local taxes and duties.